 Look for a person holding a sign which says "G-MEO" at the exit for greeting passengers.
 If you can't find anyone, call Sara Luo at +86 158 8214 0846.
-It takes approximately 50 minutes to drive to the university from the airport.
-Your housing building is located at Huaxi campus (华西校区) and the address is included below:
+It takes approximately 50 minutes to drive to the university from the airport, depending on which airport you land.